Samurai Warriors 3

+is a hack-and-slash video game developed by Omega Force and published by Tecmo Koei for the Wii.
+It is the third installment in the Samurai Warriors series.
+The game was released in Japan in December 2009 and internationally in 2010 by Nintendo.

-Shigeru Miyamoto from Nintendo attended the game's Press Conference on August 5, 2009, to present a new mode in the game based on the Famicom Disk System game The Mysterious Murasame Castle.
-Nintendo published and distributed the game outside Japan for the Wii.
+Shigeru Miyamoto of Nintendo attended the game's Press Conference in 2009, to present a new mode in the game based on the Famicom Disk System game The Mysterious Murasame Castle.
+Versions for the PlayStation 3 and PlayStation Portable without this mode were released only in Japan.

-A sequel, Samurai Warriors 4, was announced at a SCEJ press conference in September 2013.
+A sequel, Samurai Warriors 4, was released in March 2014.

 Story

-Like other games in the series, the game reinvents the story based on the Sengoku period of Japan, a period where Japan was ruled by powerful daimyōs and where constant military conflict and much political intrigue happened that lasted from the middle of 16th century to the beginning of 17th century.
-However, the game has a slightly extended time frame compared to the previous game; while Samurai Warriors 2 is mostly focused on the events leading to the great battle of Sekigahara, this game also covers the events beforehand.
+Like other games in the series, Samurai Warriors 3 reinvents the story based on the Sengoku period of Japan, a period where Japan was ruled by powerful daimyōs and where constant military conflict and much political intrigue happened that lasted from the middle of 16th century to the beginning of 17th century.
+The game, however, has a slightly extended time frame compared to the previous game; while Samurai Warriors 2 is mostly focused on the events leading to the great battle of Sekigahara, this game also covers the events beforehand.

 Gameplay

 The game features many gameplay improvements over previous games in the series, the most notable being the addition of the Spirit Gauge, a gauge which allows for characters to cancel certain attacks to perform more powerful ones.
 These occur depending on the level of the gauge.
 It can also be combined with Musou attacks to perform an "True Musou".
 Certain combinations of attacks from the Xtreme Legends expansions also make a comeback.
 Each of the character's weapons are categorized under Normal, Speed, and Power types similar to Dynasty Warriors 6, except that each character still has unique weapons assigned to them.

 The option to create/edit characters from the original game returns and is required to access the new "Historical Mode", which can be used to create an original story for edit characters by reenacting parts of historical battles.
 Both Story Mode and Free Mode return, as does the shop system, which has been redesigned and is now part of "Dojo", a section also dedicated to creating edit characters and color-edit existing characters.
-An exclusive mode for the Wii version is the "Murasame Castle" based on the Nintendo game Nazo no Murasame Jō, which allows for the control of its lead character Takamaru.
+An exclusive mode for the Wii version is the "Murasame Castle" based on Nintendo's The Mysterious Murasame Castle, which allows for the control of its lead character Takamaru.